bassrehab/datory-etl-preprocessing/README.md

 - `ParamsModel`: Model that packs the parameters received by the Client and Core Module
 - `LayoutModel`: File Layout Model, currently implemented for DELIMITED files
 - `DestinationModel`: Hadoop Destination Table model
-- `ResponseModel`: Response object model returned to the EDF
+- `ResponseModel`: Response object model returned to the caller upstream
 - `SourceModel`: Landing folder specific model from where the pre-processing file is picked up
 - `SparkJobModel`: Spark Job Parameters Model, used by Client Module to launch the spark job.
 - `StatusModel`: Mostly used for collating stagewise logs of the Core-Cluster Module.